Bukavu Handicapped Women Training – Democratic Republic Of Congo

 For this project, 10 members of five organizations based in different parts of Bukavu will come together for training in fabrication, distribution, installation, and maintenance of BioSand Water Filters, as well as in teaching community sanitation and hygiene.
 Each group will be equipped with two steel molds, toolkits, and an enhanced amount of starter materials so that each person trained will be able to purchase a Filter for the cost of materials, plus their own labor.
 This will also assist in marketing, as participants will be able to offer personal testimony as to the Filter’s effectiveness.
 Prior to receiving a Filter, each recipient/customer will fill out an epidemiological questionnaire, which has been translated into Kiswahili, and will fill it again at the three/six-month follow-up.
 Hope for Africa is responsible for data collection.

-Each group will serve different subdistrict.
+Each group will serve a different subdistrict.
 Each group is expected to be self-sufficient in the first 3-6 months, as demand for clean water is very high in an area where it is simply otherwise unavailable.

 A management committee will be established to which each of the community-based organizations will report.
 The committee will aid in mobilizing and educating people about waterborne illnesses and the need for clean water, and to help market Filters.
 In the future, they may assist with the training of new groups.